Fact Checked

 Digestive Issues

-Consuming large quantities of chlorella can lead to excess fiber, which can cause digestive issues.
+Consuming large quantities of chlorella can lead to excess fiber, which may cause digestive issues for some people.
 Bloating, gas, discomfort, and constipation are common and usually mild and short-lived symptoms.
 While the fiber in small doses of chlorella is generally manageable for most people, ensuring that your body gets enough fiber to avoid digestive issues is essential.

 Allergic Reactions